FeijiangHan/Feijianghan.github.io/details/markdown/index.md

 Y. Yuwei, J. Tang, **F. Han**, Anfeng Liu, Neal N. Xiong, [MAB-RP: A Multi-Armed Bandit based Scheme for Accurate Data Collection in Crowdsensing](https://drive.google.com/file/d/1hsdOhoHCiULRcT6ijiHqcq1_4hHHFwML/view?usp=sharing).
 (INS 2024, Accept)

+* **Abstract:** Accurate data collection from workers is crucial for the success of Mobile Crowd Sensing (MCS) applications.
+However, the current study suffers from several drawbacks:

+  1. The workers' sensing qualities remain unknown even after the platform acquires the data submitted by the workers, known as the Post Unknown Worker Selection (PUWS) problem.
+  2. Systematic deviations between worker data and the Ground Truth Data (GTD) reduce the quality of MCS applications.
+  3. The data collected by workers for different tasks may vary in accuracy, resulting in low-quality data collection.

+  We propose a novel Multi-Armed Bandit-based worker selection scheme with Reputation and Preference (MAB-RP) to address these challenges.
+The proposed scheme aims at selecting credible workers for high-quality data collection through trust identification, thus addressing the PUWS issue after worker recruitment.
+Additionally, the scheme employs a learning-based approach to identify and correct the gaps between the sensed data and the GTD, ultimately improving the accuracy of data collection.
+Lastly, a matching-based approach is used to identify workers' sensing qualities for different tasks, further enhancing the accuracy of data collection in MCS.
+Extensive simulations on real-world datasets demonstrate that the proposed MAB-RP scheme outperforms previous strategies in terms of both data quality and cost.

 <center class="half">
     <img src="markdown/assets/image-20231112004154397.png" width="60%"/></center>